Skip to content

 re-frame-test (existing community library)

-The day8/re-frame-test library provides run-test-sync and similar helpers. re-frame2 does not ship a run-test-sync shim — the macro existed in v1 to wrap test bodies in a synchronous drain, and v2's dispatch-sync is already settle-by-default, so the shim was pure migration tax.
-Existing test suites built against re-frame-test rewrite the run-test-sync body to inline dispatch-sync calls under the standard per-test make-reset-runtime-fixture (or with-fresh-registrar for ad-hoc bodies) — see MIGRATION §M-52.
-The other two re-frame-test helpers ship in re-frame.test-support: dispatch-sequence keeps its v1 name; assert-state is split into assert-path-equals + assert-db-equals per MIGRATION §M-62 so the fn-side shares a name root with the :rf.assert/* Story event-family.
-The require move is a mechanical re-frame.testre-frame.test-support rewrite per MIGRATION §M-25.
+The day8/re-frame-test library provides run-test-sync and similar helpers. re-frame2 does not ship a run-test-sync shim — dispatch-sync is settle-by-default.
+Test suites built against re-frame-test rewrite the run-test-sync body to inline dispatch-sync calls under the standard per-test make-reset-runtime-fixture (or a manual snapshot-registrar / restore-registrar! bracket for ad-hoc bodies) — see MIGRATION §M-52.
+The surviving re-frame-test assertion helper ships in re-frame.test-support: assert-path-equals, which shares a name root with the :rf.assert/* Story event-family, per MIGRATION §M-62.
+A full-db check compares directly against app-db-value; a sequence of events is a doseq over dispatch-sync.
+The require is re-frame.test-support per MIGRATION §M-25.

 Forward compatibility with stories